Help Finding Providers

 Abortion will remain accessible in New Mexico.
 New Mexico courts have not determined whether the state constitution protects the right to abortion.

 Abortion will remain legal in New York.
 In 2019, New York enacted comprehensive abortion rights legislation, expanding access to abortion care in the state, and in 2022 enacted additional protections for abortion providers and helpers.
+In 2024, voters approved an amendment to the New York Constitution to prohibit discrimination based on pregnancy outcomes and reproductive healthcare and autonomy.

 North Carolina has enacted a twelve-week abortion ban, including additional burdensome restrictions, which took effect July 1, 2023.
 Although the current governor is supportive of abortion rights, the legislature is hostile to abortion.